Site icon The Chili Life

 How long does chili last in the fridge?

-Generally, chili oil lasts for about six months in the fridge if it is stored in a clean and airtight container.
+Generally, chili oil lasts for about six months in the fridge if stored in a clean, airtight container.
 However, some factors may affect its quality and safety, such as the type of oil, the freshness of the chili peppers, and any additives or preservatives

 Exit mobile version